MooersLab/aimless-summary-table-extraction/README.md

 ## What is this?

-A bash function that eases access to the summary statistics in the aimless.log file after processing with autoxds at SSRL.
+A bash function that eases access to the summary statistics in the aimless.log file after processing with `autoxds` on the Structural Molecular Biology (SMB) server at the Stanford Synchrotron Radiation LightSource (SSRL).

 The bash function takes the diffraction image file stem and the run number as command line arguments.
 The output files are assumed to be in a subfolder.
-The the function prints the summary table to the terminal and to a file for further processing.
+The function summary() prints the summary table to the terminal and a file for further formatting.

 ## Problem

-The summary table in the aimless.log file from the scaling and merging of X-ray diffraction images provides ab overview from which to decide whether to reprocess images with a different high-resolution limit.
+The summary table in the aimless.log file from the scaling and merging of X-ray diffraction images provides an overview from which to decide whether to reprocess the diffraction images with a different high-resolution limit.
 Accessing this summary table is simple using the search facility in Vim.
 It is more laborious to use other text editors.

 However, loading the file into Vim and entering the command takes time.
-I sought a faster approach when processing many datasets.
+I sought a faster approach using the command line when processing many datasets.

 ## Solution